Item Details

 THE LIFE OF SAMUEL JOHNSON.

 (Westminster: Archibald Constable and Co., 1896).
-178 x 114 mm (7 x 4 1/2").
+178 x 114 mm.
+(7 x 4 1/2").
 Bound with the half titles.
 Six volumes.
 Edited by Augustine Birrell.

 Simple but pleasing contemporary tan crushed morocco over vertically ribbed green buckram, spines flat with gilt lettering, olive green chalky endpapers, top edges gilt, other edges rough trimmed.
-With engraved frontispiece in each volume.
-A touch of rubbing to the joints and extremities, backstrips just very slightly sunned, but an extremely appealing little set, the bindings with negligible wear (the cloth boards like new), and the text entirely fresh and clean.
+With engraved frontispiece in each volume. ◆A touch of rubbing to the joints and extremities, spines just very slightly sunned, but an extremely appealing little set, the bindings with negligible wear (the cloth boards like new), and the text entirely fresh and clean.